Frankfurt · Operators

 The US subsidiary is operating.
 Or the US acquisition just closed.
 Or direct outbound into US accounts is running from Frankfurt.
 Something moved from plan to execution, and the first hard data is back.
 US revenue is not following the German model.
 Quotes go out.
 Calls happen.
 The answer takes weeks, then goes quiet.
 The pipeline that converted in DACH does not convert in America.

 American buyers filter in the first twenty seconds on three signals: category anchor, outcome claim, and US peer set.
 Frankfurt commercial culture runs on specification depth, certification weight, and Mittelstand provenance.
 Both work.
 They do not translate.
-The work is to rebuild the US-facing commercial architecture before or in parallel with the US commercial hire, so that the hire inherits a frame that can carry them.
+The work is to rebuild the US website, proof, offer, and follow-up before or in parallel with the US commercial hire, so that the hire inherits a frame that can carry them.

 The German engineering proof is real.
 The US frame around it is not yet built.
-The architecture is the thing to fix first.
+The system is the thing to fix first.
 House view on Frankfurt operator entry into the US

 Operator shapes inside Frankfurt.